-Appetite Ratings
+Appetite ratings

-No significant differences were observed between ratings of fullness, hunger, and prospective consumption before consumption of preload milkshakes (all P>0.05) signifying that participants were in a similar state of satiety before preload intake.
-Fullness ratings increased, hunger decreased, and ratings of prospective consumption decreased significantly following preload intake of both milkshakes (all P<0.001; Table 4).
-There were no significant differences in terms of delta fullness, hunger, and ratings of prospective consumption of glucose milkshake in comparison to maltodextrin milkshake (i.e. differences in fullness, hunger, and ratings of prospective consumption before and after preload consumption between both milkshakes) (all P>0.05; Table 4).
-Sweet Taste Function, Oral Complex Carbohydrate Sensitivity, and Ad Libitum Intake of Milkshakes
+No significant differences were observed between ratings of fullness, hunger and prospective consumption before consumption of preload milkshakes (all P > 0.05) signifying that participants were in a similar state of satiety before preload intake.
+Fullness ratings increased, hunger decreased and ratings of prospective consumption decreased significantly following preload intake of both milkshakes (all P < 0.001; Table 4).
+There were no significant differences in terms of Δ fullness, hunger and ratings of prospective consumption of glucose milkshake in comparison with maltodextrin milkshake (i.e. differences in fullness, hunger and ratings of prospective consumption before and after preload consumption between both milkshakes) (all P > 0.05; Table 4).